yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 The goal is to facilitate the analysis and agile/strategic decision-making process of employees and tourists.
 These analyses and visualizations are based on popular starting/ending stations by gender, top 5 starting/ending combination stations, popular times on weekdays/weekends, and capacity by station.

-## Citibike Stations & Citibike Trips
+## Citi-Bike Stations & Citi-Bike Trips

 One of the 2 datasets I used to build the dashboard and both found in BigQuery is the Citibike Stations and the other one is Citibike Trips.
 Here is some interesting information found in each dataset: